 For people who want to study the Bible from a historical perspective, knowing the order of books according to their written date may be a good way to read the Bible.

-In this article I’ll share the chronological order and provide a free, printable pdf which you can share with others.
+In this article I’ll share the books of the Bible in chronological order and provide a free, printable pdf which you can share with others.

 Going Back in Time